 Traffic Tagging: Sort and manage traffic using Traffic & App Identification categories, enabling a more organized and targeted approach to traffic filtering.

 Port Forwarding Capabilities: Facilitate secure access to internal resources positioned behind flexiEdge sites, preserving network integrity while supporting business operations.

-1:1 NAT - access internal servers behind flexiEdge site.
+1:1 NAT: Provide seamless access to internal servers behind flexiEdge sites, simplifying complex networking requirements.

 In order to sucessfully plan and deploy firewall rules, this section covers the fundamentals of the firewall.
 Examples and use cases can be found in the later sections.

 Before continuing, the following terminology is used in this section:

 Firewall rule - define what traffic is filtered, whether allowed or blocked and its direction.

 Outbound traffic - all outgoing traffic, traffic starting from LAN towards WAN.